-What Can I Do With a Master's in Nutrition?
+What You Can Do With a Master's in Nutrition

 Nutrition master's degree programs open up career paths in a variety of fields related to food, health, and the environment.
 Graduates can apply the information and skills developed in a nutrition master's program to medical settings, public service, laboratory science, and wellness fields.
 With a master's degree in nutrition, individuals can work with government agencies and private companies, conducting research or developing policy.
 They can also provide community and individual assistance; educate and promote wellness to various populations; and work to create new foods, consumer goods, and environmentally friendly products.

 These professionals work with individuals and groups to assess nutritional needs, develop eating plans, and counsel clients on issues and matters related to food.
 They may help clients with food choices based on budget and preference; educate the public about health and nutrition programs; and conduct research about nutrition practices, trends, and behaviors.
 Nutritionists and dieticians work in the public sector or in private practice, at times providing clinical guidance to individuals with food-related disorders.

 Projected Growth Rate (2018-28): 11%